- Fertility & Reproductive Systems

 L-arginine – is an amino acid found mostly in dairy, red meat, fish and poultry.
 Its primary use is to deal with sexual dysfunction in both sexes by converting enzymes in the blood to nitric oxide.
 This has the effect of improving blood flow to the sexual organs which will enhance enjoyment.
 The dosage level is 5mg per day.
 Check with your doctor if you are taking prescription drugs, HRT or the contraceptive pill.
 Stop if you feel sick, flushed or actually vomit.

 If you enjoy snacking, substitute sugary foods for dried fruits which are iron rich.
 These will improve fertility particularly for women who suffer heavy periods.
-However, there is one treat that will help your mood and that is chocolate.
+However, there is one treat that will help your mood and that is dark chocolate.
 It is high in an amino acid called phenylalanine which is used by the brain to make phenylethylalanine present when you are deeply in love.
 You can find it in apples, eggs, chicken, carrots and herrings, but these don’t seem to have quite the same romantic ring.

 Are you a mum or expecting?